EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 ![pic9b](./images/pic9b.png)

-- Retrieved UUID of the devices and updated the ftsab file:
+- Retrieve the UUID of the devices and updated the ftsab file:

 ```
 sudo blkid

 sudo vi /etc/fstab
 ```

-- To confirm the mount was okay and reload:
+- Confirm if the mount is okay and then reload:

 ```
 sudo mount -a